 INTERMENT: Following lunch, in Viking Cemetery, Viking, MN.

-To send flowers to Mary Lou Cook's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Lou Cook, please visit our floral store.